 November 8, 2016

-“The Diversity Blueprint and the Diversity Requirement set goals for change at the university level, but within each classroom, curriculum transformation is an opportunity for each instructor to create a thoughtful and equitable space for learning and to do so with support from instructional experts,” says Ed Taylor, vice provost and dean of Undergraduate Academic Affairs.
+Curriculum transformation is a process that asks faculty members to take a critical stance on power and difference in the classroom, interweave multiple perspectives and integrate student voices and knowledge into the learning process.
+“The Diversity Blueprint and the Diversity Requirement set goals for change at the university level, but within each classroom, curriculum transformation is an opportunity for each instructor to create a thoughtful and equitable space for learning, with support from instructional experts,” says Ed Taylor, vice provost and dean of Undergraduate Academic Affairs.

-The School of Public Health passed a new school-wide competency specifically addressing the effects of racism on public health.
-India Ornelas, assistant professor of Health Services and chair of the School of Public Health Diversity Committee, dates the origin of this competency to a 2014 workshop that activated participants to undo institutional racism.
+In 2016, the School of Public Health passed a new school-wide competency specifically addressing the effects of racism on public health.
+India Ornelas, assistant professor of Health Services and chair of the School of Public Health Diversity Committee, dates the origin of this competency to a 2014 workshop that challenged participants to undo institutional racism.
 Many began looking critically at the school’s curriculum.

 For more than a year, multiple committees vetted several draft proposals of the new competency.
 The process required stakeholder involvement at every level.
 In a coordinated leadership effort, the school-wide Diversity Committee and Curriculum Committee worked together for the first time.